swanh/OktaPSM/README.md

 Get-OktaUser -All | ? {$_.lastLogin -lt (Get-Date (Get-Date).AddDays(-90) -Format 'o')}
 ```

-To retrieve a list of active GM users with access to Confluence:
+To retrieve a list of active ACME users with access to Confluence:
 ```
-(Get-OktaAppUser -ApplicationID 0oa2zan7o0bMgnPyW1t7).profile | ? {$_.email -like "*gm.com"}
+(Get-OktaAppUser -ApplicationID 0oa2zan7odsadnPyW1t7).profile | ? {$_.email -like "*acme.com"}
 ```